Singapore's Dependant Pass (DP) Visa Immigration Scheme

 Candidates must then go through the same procedure to issue the DP and, if necessary, register fingerprints and have their photo taken before receiving a new DP card.

-NOTE: DP holders who are currently unable to return to Singapore to have their passes renewed, should cancel the passes and re-apply for them once the COVID-19 situation has stabilised.
+NOTE: DP holders who are currently unable to return to Singapore to have their passes renewed, should cancel the passes and re-apply for them once the COVID-19 situation has stabilized.
 DP holders who are currently on Stay-Home Notice or Quarantine Order, and cannot do their medical examinations, can submit an extension request to get the renewed pass issued.

 Replacing a DP Card